STR 11th Annual International Conference

 Post Graduate Conference 2016

-The Society for Terrorism Research and The School of Sociology and Social Policy, The Centre for Conflict, Security and Terrorism at The University of Nottingham are pleased to announce the inaugural Postgraduate Conference, Emerging Developments in the Study of Terrorism and Counter-Terrorism, to be held on 7 June, 2016 at the University of Nottingham.
-More information and links to registration are available on the Postgraduate Conference 2016 page.
+The Society for Terrorism Research, The School of Sociology and Social Policy, The Centre for Conflict, Security and Terrorism at The University of Nottingham are pleased to announce the inaugural Postgraduate Conference, Emerging Developments in the Study of Terrorism and Counter-Terrorism, to be held on 7 June, 2016 at the University of Nottingham.

 STR Will Hold Two Conferences in 2016